truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 ## Upgrading a Pool

-Storage pool upgrades are typically not required unless the new OpenZFS feature flags are deemed necessary for required or improved system operation.
+Upgrading a storage pool is typically not required unless the new OpenZFS feature flags are deemed necessary for required or improved system operation.

-Do *not* do a pool-wide ZFS upgrade until you are ready to commit to this SCALE major version and lose the ability to roll back to an earlier major version!
+Do not do a pool-wide ZFS upgrade until you are ready to commit to this SCALE major version!
+You can not undo a pool upgrade, and you lose the ability to roll back to an earlier major version!

 The **Upgrade** button displays on the **Storage Dashboard** for existing pools after an upgrade to a new TrueNAS major version that includes new [OpenZFS feature flags]({{< relref "SCALEReleaseNotes.md#component-versions" >}}).
 Newly created pools are always up to date with the OpenZFS feature flags available in the installed TrueNAS version.

 {{< trueimage src="/images/SCALE/Storage/StorageDashboardUpgradPoolConfirmationDialog.png" alt="Upgrade Pool Confirmation Dialog" id="Upgrade Pool Confirmation Dialog" >}}

-The upgrade itself only takes a few seconds and is non-disruptive.
+Upgrading pools only takes a few seconds and is non-disruptive.
-It is not necessary to stop any sharing services to upgrade the pool.
-However, the best practice is to upgrade when the pool is not in heavy use.
+However, the best practice is to upgrade a pool while it is not in heavy use.
 The upgrade process suspends I/O for a short period but is nearly instantaneous on a quiet pool.

+It is not necessary to stop sharing services to upgrade the pool.

 ## Running a Pool Data Integrity Check (Scrub)